-If you are thinking about getting a new chinchilla or in the process of adopting a chinchilla, you likely wonder what can make a chinchilla expensive.
+If you are thinking about getting a new chinchilla or in the process of adopting a chinchilla, you likely wonder what can make a chinchilla expensive and how much a chinchilla cost in general.

-I’m also aware that many of you may care about nothing now except for out of pocket cost you may encounter when owning a chinchilla.
+I’m also aware that many of you may need to know the total out of pocket costs you may encounter when owning a chinchilla and initially adopting a chinchilla.

 In comes my expertise.